 I break a laugh.
 “Not really, we were being moulded into gentle men.”

 “Sort of, yeah.”
 I reassure.
 This one reads…

 Then we spent moments reminiscing on the works of Barbara Kimenye.
 Apparently, the naughtiness of her special characters; Moses, Rukia, and King Kong, influenced patches of our childhoods.

-“Now, being a gentleman, you walk around giving peanuts to strangers at bust stops?”
-She teases behind a wry smile.
+“Now, being a gentle man,” she takes an intended pause, “you walk around giving peanuts to strangers at bust stops?”
+Then teases behind a wry smile.

 “Is that what you think I do?”

-“Am saying that’s what am seeing you doing right now.
+“Am saying that is what am seeing you doing right now.
 But looking at your tracks, sneakers and that,” she was pointing at a pair of roller blades strapped on my shoulder.
 “I’d say you are a sporty.
 But what do I know, you could be anyone.”

 “Uko tu sawa,” I help out.
-“I write random stories in my blog.”
+“I also write random stories in my blog.”